V-Trac Horn Installation

 Once everything is lined up properly, start all four screws into the horn/grill frame assembly.
 Me?
 I just muscle the screws into the new frame until they are tight.
 But this may not be comfortable for everyone.
 Alternately you may want to pre-drill holes in the frame for the screws to screw into.
 To do this, start all four screws part way into the frame to mark the locations of the screws, and then back them out, take the frame out and carefully pre-drill the holes in those locations marked by starting the screws.
 Then put the frame back in and drive the screws home.

-Now is a good time to make sure your wiring is in good condition, and possibly clean the ends of the wires so they make a good connection.
+If you're still using the old wiring, now is a good time to make sure your wiring is in good condition, and possibly clean the ends of the wires so they make a good connection.

 Connect the tweeter wires to the tweeter connections on the crossovers, being very careful to make sure the polarity is correct for both speakers.
 Connect the midrange drivers to the midrange output on the crossovers being very careful to make sure the polarity is correct for both speakers.
 Connect the woofer wires to the woofer output on the crossovers being very careful to make sure the polarity is correct for both speakers.